stashed/stash/docs/guides/platforms/gke.md

 ## Recovery

 Now, consider that we have lost our workload as well as data volume.
 We want to recover the data into a new volume and re-deploy the workload.
-In this section, we will see how to recover data into a  [gcePersistentDisk](https://kubernetes.io/docs/concepts/storage/volumes/#gcepersistentdisk) and [persistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/volumes/#persistentvolumeclaim).
+In this section, we are going to see how to recover data into a  [gcePersistentDisk](https://kubernetes.io/docs/concepts/storage/volumes/#gcepersistentdisk) and [persistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/volumes/#persistentvolumeclaim).

 At first, let's delete `Restic` crd, `stash-demo` deployment and `stash-sample-data` ConfigMap.